Charles Keightley: Second World War

 In December 1943 he exchanged commands with Major-General Vyvyan Evelegh, the General officer commanding (GOC) of the 78th Infantry Division, which had fought alongside the 6th Armoured in Tunisia was then serving in Italy, and which became his first infantry command.
-He was awarded the Distinguished Service Order in August 1944 and his success as a commander of both armoured and infantry divisions led to his promotion in August 1944 to acting lieutenant-general when he was given command of the British Eighth Army's V Corps, succeeding Lieutenant General Charles Allfrey, in Italy.
+He was appointed a Companion of the Distinguished Service Order in August 1944 and his success as a commander of both armoured and infantry divisions led to his promotion in August 1944 to acting lieutenant-general when he was given command of the British Eighth Army's V Corps, succeeding Lieutenant General Charles Allfrey, in Italy.
 At the age of 43 he was the youngest officer in the British Army during the Second World War to command a corps in action.
 Toby Low, the youngest brigadier in the British Army, was Keightley's Brigadier General Staff (BGS).
 He commanded this corps during Operation Olive, the offensive on the Gothic Line in the autumn of 1944, and also during the final spring offensive in April 1945, when it took a lead role in forcing the Argenta Gap.
 The corps moved into Austria with the surrender of the German Forces and forces that were fighting on the German side.
 On 8 May 1945, he signed a demarcation agreement with the Bulgarian First Army commander, General Vladimir Stoychev in Klagenfurt.

-In East Tyrol and Carinthia, Keightley's army received the surrender of the "Lienz Cossacks" under their leaders Peter Krasnov, Kelech Ghirey, and Andrei Shkuro and the XVth SS Cossack Cavalry Corps under Helmuth von Pannwitz.
+In East Tyrol and Carinthia, Keightley's army received the surrender of the Cossack military collaborators: the Cossack leadership of Peter Krasnov, Sultan Klych-Girey, and Andrei Shkuro; the Kazachi Stan mobile encampment; and the XVth SS Cossack Cavalry Corps under Helmuth von Pannwitz.
 At the Yalta Conference, the British committed themselves to return Soviet citizens to the Soviet Union.
-After consultation with Harold Macmillan Keightley proceeded to hand over these prisoners and their families regardless of their nationality, including people with French, German, Yugoslav or Nansen passports.
-The prisoners were delivered by deceit and force to SMERSH at Judenburg; many were executed immediately, the remainder sent to the Gulag.
+After consultation with Harold Macmillan, Keightley handed over these prisoners and their families regardless of their nationality, including people with French, German, Yugoslav or Nansen passports.
+The prisoners were transferred to SMERSH at Judenburg; some were convicted of treason and/or war crimes and were executed, while others were sent to Gulags.